asawegelius/AngularAWTemplate/README.md

 ### QueryStringParameters
 The *QueryStringParameters* class is used to represent the query string parameters that can be sent in a HTTP GET request to the API endpoint.
 This class is used in API Services to build the URL for the HTTP request.

-#### Properties

-- *searchText*: string: The search text to use in the query.
-- *pageNumber*: number: The page number to retrieve.
-- *pageSize*: number: The number of results to retrieve per page.

 #### Example usage of QueryStringParameters
 ```typescript
 import { QueryStringParameters } from './data-service';